How donations make an impact?

 £5 provides baby wipes for a homeless child

 £10 will buy nappies and other toiletries for a homeless child.

 £15 buy some toys for a homeless child.

 You might be surprised to learn...

-Field Lane is a modern charity with a long and interesting past.
-It started in the notorious “Field Lane" area, which has now been incorporated into Saffron Hill, London, EC1.
-Andrew Provan, a London City Missioner, came to the area in 1841 to teach children and young people.
-He established the charity in response to the poverty and problems that he witnessed.
+Field Lane began life in the notorious “Field Lane" area, the setting for Charles Dicken’s infamous novel, Oliver Twist.
+Andrew Provan, a London City Missioner, came to the area in 1841 to teach children and young people - upon witnessing the effect of abject poverty and ill health on the residents he established the charity.
 Early supporters included Charles Dickens who wrote about the charity’s work in “Household Words".
 He also used the area called Field Lane as a setting for Fagin’s den in Oliver Twist.
-Field Lane has continued to provide care and support to the most vulnerable throughout its long history.

 Other ways to support